Code-Institute-Submissions/Real-Estate-Project/README.md

 - As a Site Admin I want to be able to access the admin area so that I can add/edit/remove realtors easily.
 - As a Site Admin I want to be able to access the admin area so that I can add/edit/remove users easily.
 - As a Site Admin I want to be able to access the admin area so that I can add/edit/remove contacts easily.
-- As a Site Admin I want to be able to access the admin area so that I can add/edit/remove posts easily.
+- As a Site Admin I want to be able to access the admin area so that I can add/edit/remove comments easily.

 **Developer**
 - As a Developer I want to ensure that all application features work as they were implemented to work.